Adam-Goss/machine_setup_automation/README.md

 # Machine Setup Automation
 This project uses Ansible to automate setting up machines for different purposes.
 Once a Virtual Machine has been setup it's configuration can be automated using Ansible from the control machine with the files here.
-This saves time and provides a consistent approach for creating the infrastructure required to perform tasks like development, malware analysis, and pentesting.
+This saves time and provides a consistent approach for creating the infrastructure required to perform tasks like development, malware analysis, pentestration testing, and container deployment.

 ---